pdohara/gitinit/contents/pages/sharing-with-others.md

 	git rebase --continue
 	Applying: Added Mom

-  As we can see, Git has commited the changes from the origin/master branch.
+  As we can see, Git has committed the changes from the origin/master branch.
 We can see this in the history:

 	git hist
 	* 2f2f89b - (HEAD, master) Added Mom (6 minutes ago) <Micheal Foyle>